AlexisChevalier/MewPipe/Readme.md

 ### 2 - MewPipe.Accounts set up
 - Copy MewPipe.Accounts\Configuration\connectionstrings.default.config to MewPipe.Accounts\Configuration\connectionstrings.config and update the values to match your computer configuration
-- Right Click on MewPipe.Accounts, go to the Web menu and set the following values :
+- Right Click on MewPipe.Accounts, click on properties and go to the Web menu and set the following values :
 	- Start Action : Don't open a page.
 Wait for a request from an external application.
 	- Servers :
 		- Choose IIS Express